JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 ## What is JUCE?

 The [JUCE framework](https://juce.com/) is a C++-based framework for developing audio-related software.
-It is currently the easiest way to build your own digital audio workstation (DAW) plug-ins.
-That is why a lot of companies include familiarity with JUCE as one of the nice-to-have for audio developer positions.
+It is currently the easiest way to build your own digital audio workstation (DAW) plugins and other audio-related software.
+That is why, a lot of companies include familiarity with JUCE as one of the nice-to-haves for audio developer positions.

 JUCE is free for personal use, which makes it perfect for our goal of developing a C++ wavetable synthesizer!

 To understand this article, you only need to know 1 thing about JUCE.

 ![]({{ page.images | absolute_url | append: "/InceptionJUCEMeme.jpg" }}){: alt="There is 1 thing you need to know about JUCE meme." width="600px" }

-Plug-ins built with JUCE consist of two parts:
+Plugins built with JUCE consist of two parts:

 1. A `PluginEditor`.
 1. A `Plugin Processor`.

 `PluginEditor` object is responsible for the graphical user interface (GUI) elements.
 We won't need it for our implementation (yes, you can build a sound synthesizer without a GUI!).

 `PluginProcessor` object is concerned with audio processing.
 More specifically, **the processor connects our processing code with the platform it is running on**.
-If we are building a VST plug-in, the processor will connect all necessary inputs and output so that we can use the plug-in in a DAW.
+If we are building a VST plugin, the processor will connect all necessary inputs and outputs so that we can use the plugin in a DAW.

 `PluginProcessor` has two member functions that we will need:

-1. `void prepareToPlay (double sampleRate, int samplesPerBlock)` enables us to configure our synthesizer after plug-in start or after a major settings change, e.g., after changing audio device settings.
+1. `void prepareToPlay (double sampleRate, int samplesPerBlock)` enables us to configure our synthesizer after plugin start or after a major settings change, e.g., after changing the audio device settings.
-1. `void processBlock (juce::AudioBuffer<float>&, juce::MidiBuffer&)` contains the audio processing code that a developer using JUCE should write. `AudioBuffer` object contains audio samples of the current block and `MidiBuffer` object contain MIDI events that happened during that block.
+1. `void processBlock (juce::AudioBuffer<float>&, juce::MidiBuffer&)` contains the audio processing code that a developer using JUCE should write. `AudioBuffer` object contains audio samples of the current block and `MidiBuffer` object contains MIDI events that happened during that block.

 If you don't know what an audio block is, [check out this short paragraph]({% post_url 2021-05-14-fast-convolution %}#block-based-convolution).